Parex Bank: Economic effects

-The state takeover of Parex has been seen as one of the major causes of the 2008–2010 financial crisis in Latvia, causing a chain reaction in the Latvian economy and requiring the government to take a €4.5 billion in bailout loans from the International Monetary Fund, the European Union and the World Bank.
+The nationalization of Parex Bank has been stated by some as a 'major cause' of the 2008 Latvian financial crisis.
+Claims were made of a 'chain reaction' that caused the crisis, which prompted the government to take a €4.5 billion in bailout loans from the International Monetary Fund, the European Union and the World Bank.
+This is contrary to the view that the nationalization was a response to, rather than a cause of the effects of the 2008 financial crisis on Latvia.

 Legal suit

 Reverta sued the founders, Kargins and Krasovickis, for nearly €88 million from 14 highly irregular loans and deposits at Parex Banka which occurred between 1995 and 2008.
 In October 2016, Kargins and Krasovickis were ordered to pay €4,284,792 to Reverta.